thirdcoffee/predicting-world-happiness/README.md

 # Predicting World Happiness

 This project aims to predict world happiness based on various socio-economic factors.
 It utilizes machine learning techniques to analyze and model the relationship between different variables and the happiness scores reported by countries around the world.
-It's focus lies on a subset of countries and data in the range of 2015 to 2021.
+Its focus lies on a subset of countries and data in the range of 2015 to 2021.

 ## Installation